ElDragonRojo/ideas/ProductsAndServices/150People.md

 ## Implementation

-I would personally build this as an app on top of ADN then make versions for other existing social networks.
+I would personally implement this as a feature of [Lemacs](https://github.com/lemurs/Lemacs), but you might build this as an app on top of ADN, then make versions for other existing social networks.
+That way you don't need to raise money for infrastructure and can spend the money on great people and [stickers](http://www.stickermule.com/unlock?ref_id=7501079601).

 You can trivially prototype this anywhere you can make a list of people, such as: